mysociety/fixmystreet/docs/install/troubleshooting.md

 # Installation troubleshooting

 <p class="lead">
-  If you've installed FixMyStreet using the
+  If you've installed FixMyStreet using an automated method such as the
   <a href="{{ "/install/install-script" | relative_url }}">installation script</a>
   or the
   <a href="{{ "/install/ami" | relative_url }}">AMI</a>, you should be good to go.